sam-caldwell/pycc/README.md

 - Flag: `--metrics` prints a human-friendly summary of phase durations, AST geometry (node count and maximum depth), and a list of optimization or transformation events performed during compilation.
+- Flag: `--metrics-json` prints the same core metrics as structured JSON for machine consumption and logging systems.
 - Intended use: performance profiling and visibility into the compiler pipeline.

 Example output: